MBBS, DNB - Ophthalmology

 Medical Registration Verified

-Dr. Shweta Jain says "I am a veteran eye surgeon with 10+ years experience.
-I specialize in Cataract, Lasik (Specs Removal), Glaucoma, Cornea, Squint and Retina treatment."
+Dr. Shweta Jain is a veteran eye surgeon with 10+ years of experience and specializes in Cataract, Lasik (Specs Removal), Glaucoma, Cornea, Squint, and Retina treatment."

 A-1/10, Paschim Vihar, Metro Pillar 262, Rohtak Road, Landmark: Near Peeragarhi Chowk, Delhi